apache/aurora/docs/reference/task-lifecycle.md

 or `STARTING`), the scheduler forces it into `LOST` state, creating a new `Task` in its place that's sent into `PENDING` state.

-In addition, if the Mesos core tells the scheduler that a slave has become unhealthy (or outright disappeared), the `Task`s assigned to that slave go into `LOST` state and new `Task`s are created in their place.
+In addition, if the Mesos core tells the scheduler that a agent has become unhealthy (or outright disappeared), the `Task`s assigned to that agent go into `LOST` state and new `Task`s are created in their place.
 From `PENDING` state, there is no guarantee a `Task` will be reassigned to the same machine unless job constraints explicitly force it there.